 I get it, parents.
 I do.
 I was a parent of school aged children for six years before I became a teacher.
 I'd look at the supply lists each year and wonder why on earth kids needed so much to go to school.
-BUT, it wasn't until I actually became a teacher until I realized WHY I bought those supplies for my kids each year.
+BUT, it wasn't until I actually became a teacher until I realized WHY I bought those supplies for my kids each year."This supply list is RIDICULOUS!!
+I'm not buying supplies for the teachers and all the other kids who won't buy their own supplies.
+No child needs THREE BOXES of pencils!
+Teachers can buy their own freaking supplies!"

 I want to take a few minutes to dispel some of those nasty misconceptions that parents often have about their child's supply list: